 Louisville Home Décor: Take Flow into Consideration

 The flow of the house and the continuation of the place’s ‘theme’ is dependent on many things, but the furniture will have a large impact on it, alongside the colors that you paint the walls, and the choices you make with flooring as well as decoration.
-In fact, given that the furniture is the main thing that you interact with, it is pretty essential that you make the right decisions, as otherwise you are in serious risk of undoing any hard work that you did with the rest of the design of the house.
+In fact, given that the furniture is the main thing that you interact with, it is pretty essential that you make the right decisions, as otherwise, you are in serious risk of undoing any hard work that you did with the rest of the design of the house.

-If you have a few pieces of furniture that you are bringing form your old place, then you can either view it as a good way to base your further design decisions, or you can sell it all and start form scratch.
+If you have a few pieces of furniture that you are bringing form your old place, then you can either view it as a good way to base your further design decisions, or you can sell it all and start from scratch.
 This decision depends largely on the new space.
 Does your old stuff fit the new house?

 If yes, then perfect, why waste money on new things when you know and love this furniture?
-If it is less than perfect for the space, or doesn’t sit right, then do not beat yourself up about holding on to it, as the decision has been made for you by the new property!
+If it is less than perfect for the space or doesn’t sit right then do not beat yourself up about holding on to it, as the decision has been made for you by the new property!

 Louisville Home Décor: How Do You Want It to Feel